open-contracting/kingfisher-collect/docs/contributing/index.rst

    -  Raise a :class:`~kingfisher_scrapy.exceptions.AccessTokenError` exception in a request's callback, if the maximum number of attempts to retrieve an access token is reached
    -  Raise any other exception, to be caught by a `spider_error <https://docs.scrapy.org/en/latest/topics/signals.html#spider-error>`__ handler in an extension

+-  A downloader middleware's responsibility is to process requests, before they are sent to the internet, and responses, before they are processed by the spider.
+It should only:

+   -  Yield a request, for example :class:`~kingfisher_scrapy.middlewares.ParaguayAuthMiddleware`
+   -  Return a Deferred, for example :class:`~kingfisher_scrapy.middlewares.DelayedRequestMiddleware`
+   -  Yield items, for example :class:`~kingfisher_scrapy.middlewares.AddPackageMiddleware`

 -  An item pipeline's responsibility is to clean, validate, filter, modify or substitute items.
 It should only:

    -  Return an item